-11.If I have a joint or courtesy appointment, in which electorate will I vote?
+11. If I have a joint appointment, in which electorate will I vote?

-Any tenured or tenure-track faculty with either a joint or courtesy appointment will vote in the electorate of their primary faculty appointment.
+Any tenured or tenure-track faculty with joint appointment will vote in the electorate of their primary faculty appointment.
 Any faculty member with such an appointment who would prefer assignment to the electorate of their secondary faculty appointment should contact us at susenate@syr.edu.
 No faculty member is eligible to vote more than once or in more than one electorate.

-12.Whom should I contact with questions?
+12. Whom should I contact with questions?